phngbh/IMML/vignette.md

 with methylGSA (Ren et al, 2019).
 In practice, users can alter this setting, depending on the type of data and research questions.
 Details of the selection algorithm could be found in the paper.

+The first step in feature selection is the data partitioning.
+Here samples, which are present in the data of each modality, are reserved for the eventual model training.
+These samples are split into k-fold cross-validation sets.
+The rest of the samples are used for feature selection and split into train and test data for each modality.
+You can specify parameters for data partitioning in the `data_partioning` section of the `FS_config.yml` file:

+    data_partitioning:
+      k: 5
+      n_iterations: 10
+      percent: 0.8

 You can specify the modalities to be used in feature selection with the `feature_selection` list: